 A few days later on January 24, Althedia’s vehicle was found abandoned inside the Hillcrest Medical Center parking garage.
-Surveillance footage shows her car driving into the garage around midnight.
-Investigators were unable to determine who was driving the vehicle.
+Surveillance footage shows her car driving into the garage around midnight, however, investigators were unable to determine who was driving the car.
 Another vehicle, a truck with a triple triangle design on the side, pulled in next to Athedia’s dark green four-door 1995 Infinity J30 with the Oklahoma license plate number 804 ZPN about a half an hour later before driving off.
 That driver has never been identified.

 Early on in the investigation, Althedia’s children told a news station that they believed their mother was kidnapped, but still alive.
-According to them, months after Athedia went missing, her voicemail was changed from a recording of music to Athedia saying her name.
+According to them, months after Althedia Vernon Vaught went missing, her voicemail was changed from a recording of music to Athedia simply saying her name.
 They said she sounded as if she was under the influence of drugs.

 “She’s a strong woman,” her son Thomas said back in 2013.
 “I know she’s still alive out there somewhere.”

-Althedia has missed her children growing older and having children of her own.
-They have all moved on, and one of her sons even served time in jail.
-The family has suffered from her absence and ten years later there are still many unanswered questions in this cold case.
+Althedia Vernon Vaught has missed her children growing older and having children of her own.
+They have all moved forward, and one of her sons even served time in jail.
+The family has suffered from her absence and all these years later, there are still many unanswered questions in this cold case.